vprusso/toqito/docs/intro_tutorial.rst

 as different as can be and where a value of :math:`1` indicates a scenario where :math:`\rho` and :math:`\sigma` are identical.

-Let us consider an example in :code:`toqito` where we wish to calculate the fidelity function between quantum states that happen to be identical.
+Let us consider an example in :code:`|toqito⟩` where we wish to calculate the fidelity function between quantum states that happen to be identical.

 .. code-block:: python